Ingenia-SE/Hell-ix/docs/index.md

 The ADR Challenge is a competition that will be held as a result of the INGENIA-SE 2022-2023.
 The competition will face two teams: **Hell-ix** and Droning.
 The competition will consist of **three main tests**: a straight-line speed race through four gates, a race through four gates forming a semicircle, and a freestyle test.

 ## Features
+The project has three main modules aimed at achieving autonomous operation of the drone.

 ### Race Trajectory Planner